International Women's Day at KØN

 An exciting day

-Admission costs DKK 20 for the whole day during opening hours from 10 a.m. to 5 p.m.
+Admission to the museum and activities is free throughout the day during opening hours from 10 a.m. to 5 p.m.

-At 5 p.m., the annual Equality March demonstration begins.
+At 5 p.m., the annual Equality March demonstration will commence.